RothkopfLab/lqg/docs/tutorials/index.md

 - :simple-jupyter:{ .lg .middle } **[Overview](overview.ipynb)**

-    A showcase of the coer functionality and use cases of `lqg` lqg
+    A showcase of the core functionality and use cases of `lqg` lqg

 - :simple-jupyter:{ .lg .middle } **[Data](data.ipynb)**